CpuID/dockerd-ci-proxy/README.md

 Another approach to this is for the native Docker client to support default labels in the client config files.
 Requested upstream [here](https://github.com/moby/moby/issues/33644) - this will only cover using the official Docker CLI client and not alternate clients that talk to the same UNIX socket, which this project would cover.

+# Shortcomings

+This won't reserve capacity on the container scheduler (eg. ECS)... which won't be amazing :s

 # Usage